robbdouglas/jeopardy-game/README.md

 - answeres must be clickable only once and then disabled
 - arrange answers similar to who wants to be a millionaire
 - margin name input and button
+- every answer card must be as big as the biggest answer card